Molten Man: Fictional character biography

 Mark Raxton was born in New York City.
-He was a scientist who could not wait to use his skills to become rich and once worked at Oscorp Industries as the laboratory assistant to Dr. Spencer Smythe, creator of the Spider-Slayers.
+He was a scientist who could not wait to use his skills to become rich and once worked at Oscorp Industries as the laboratory assistant to Spencer Smythe, creator of the Spider-Slayers.
 Raxton and Smythe developed an experimental new liquid metallic alloy for the Spider-Slayers from a radioactive meteor, but Raxton in his greed and impatience, attempted to steal it and sell it, ignoring Smythe's protests that it needed further testing.
-In the ensuing fight with Smythe in the laboratory, Raxton spilled the liquid alloy all over himself, his skin absorbing it and turning golden.
+In the ensuing fight with Smythe in the laboratory, Raxton spilled the liquid alloy on himself, turning his skin gold.
 Fearing for his life, Raxton ran for the nearest hospital, only to discover that the alloy had changed him for the better when he angrily punched an irate motorist's hood, buckling it.
 Realizing the great potential his new abilities afforded him, Raxton, calling himself the Molten Man, turned to crime to further his monetary gains.
-Peter Parker, as Spider-Man, nearly missed his high school graduation to stop the Molten Man's first crime spree.
+Peter Parker, as Spider-Man, nearly missed his high school graduation to stop Molten Man's first crime spree.
 Raxton was later released from jail, only to continue his criminal activities.
 However, he was once again defeated by Spider-Man.

-In his third encounter with Spider-Man, it was revealed that Peter's friend Liz Allan was Raxton's stepsister, and the Molten Man's metallic skin had begun to give off intense heat and to consume itself.
-His metallic skin became molten and he steals meteor fragments from a museum to attempt a cure.
+In his third encounter with Spider-Man, it was revealed that Peter's friend Liz Allan was Raxton's stepsister, and the Molten Man's metallic skin had begun to give off intense heat and consume itself.
+He steals meteor fragments from a museum to attempt a cure.
 An encounter with Spider-Man resulted in his submergence in the polluted East River, which temporarily reversed the deterioration.

 In another encounter, Raxton broke into a pharmaceutical company to steal chemicals which would reverse his condition permanently.
 When the procedure failed, he went berserk and demanded to speak to Liz, who agreed to talk to him and also tried to convince him to surrender.
 Liz was saved by Spider-Man and the Molten Man became buried beneath the laboratory.
 He later resurfaced at the same site and once again sought his stepsister.
-Spider-Man prevented the Molten Man from hurting her, knocking him into a swimming pool which extinguished the Molten Man's flames and cooled his metallic skin.
+Spider-Man prevented the Molten Man from hurting her, knocking him into a swimming pool which extinguished Molten Man's flames and cooled his skin.
 He was then taken to the Vault, a prison for superhuman criminals.